michikofeehan/FindingGenes/README.md

 # FindingGenes
-determine if a DNA strand has a gene
+Determines if a DNA strand has a gene.

 Wrote the method findSimpleGene that has one String parameter dna, representing a string of DNA.
 This method does the following: